 “And we simply don’t have enough information to draw any scientifically legitimate and defensible conclusions about what a cull of grey seals would do to cod.”

-The “kill all the seals!” sentiment reminds me of those proposing geoengineering schemes to address climate change: we’ve been mucking up the planet by burning gazillions of tonnes of fossil fuels, so let’s un-muck it up by spewing sulfate aerosols into the stratosphere or iron into the oceans; what could possibly go wrong?
+The “kill all the seals!” sentiment reminds me of those proposing geoengineering schemes to address climate change: we’ve been mucking up the planet by burning gazillions of tonnes of fossil fuels, so let’s un-muck it up by spewing sulphate aerosols into the stratosphere or iron into the oceans; what could possibly go wrong?

 We humans are an arrogant lot, thinking we can solve any problem with more intervention.

 3. The Corbett Lake Affair

 Speaking of mucking stuff up…